carbonplan/charts/README.md

 - modular and composable
 - easy to theme via `theme-ui`

-It's also super light weight, depending only on `react` and `theme-ui`.
+It's also super light weight, depending only on `react` and `theme-ui` and some `d3` utility packages.
 If there's interest we could probably factor out the `theme-ui` dependency so it's optional.

 ## background